ucll-ap-sollicitatie/frontend/README.md

 ### Job interviews

 A list of all the recorded videos is given.
-Only the videos that are set public will be shown for students, admins and lectures can also see private videos.
+Only the videos that are set public will be shown for students, admins and lecturers can also see private videos.

 ### Categories

 This page shows a list of all the categories with the number of questions and the functionality to view the questions.
-As a lecture or admin, you can also add new categories to the list.
+As a lecturer or admin, you can also add new categories to the list.

 ### My assignments